emptymalei/deep-learning/dl/engineering/index.md

 # Coding Tips

-In this book, we focus on python-based deep learning projects.
-In the main chapters, we will focus on the theories and actual code.
-Thus all the tech stack related topics are shoved into this chapter as references.
+In this book, we use Python as our programming language.
+In the main chapters, we will focus on the theories and actual code and skip the basic concepts.
+To make sure we are on the same page, we shove all the tech stack related topics into this chapter for future reference.
+It is not necessary to read this chapter before reading the main chapters.
+However, we recommend the readers go through this chapter at some point to make sure they are not missing some basic engineering concepts.

 !!! info

     This chapter is not aiming to be a comprehensive note on these technologies but a few key components that may be missing in many research-oriented tech stacks.
-We assume the readers have worked with the essential technologies in a python-based deep learning project.
+We assume the readers have worked with the essential technologies in a Python-based deep learning project.

 ## Good References for Coding in Research

 Some skills only take less than an hour to learn but people benefit from them for many years.
-Managing code exactly falls into this type of knowledge.
+Managing code exactly falls into this bucket.

 [The Good Research Code Handbook](https://goodresearch.dev) is a very good and concise guide to build good coding habits.
 This should be a good first read.

 The Alan Turing Institute also has a [Research Software Engineering with Python course](https://alan-turing-institute.github.io/rse-course/html/index.html).
-This is a comprehensive generic course for boosting python coding skills in research.
+This is a comprehensive generic course for boosting Python coding skills in research.

 !!! note "A Checklist of Tech Stack"